ResearchComputing/Documentation/docs/cloud/aws/lca1/billing/budget-actions.md

    :alt: AWS Budget creation wizard, configuring alerts
    ```

-2. Under Set **alert threshold**, for Threshold, enter the amount that needs to be reached for you to be notified.
-This can be either an absolute value or a percentage(choose using drop down).
+2. Under **Set alert threshold**, for **Threshold**, enter the amount that needs to be reached for you to be notified.
+This can be either an absolute value or a percentage (choose using drop down).
 For example, say you have a budget of $200.
 To be notiﬁed at $160 (80% of your budget), enter 160 for an absolute budget or 80 for a percentage budget.

     Next to the amount, choose **Absolute value** to be notiﬁed when your costs exceed the threshold amount.
 Or, choose **% of budgeted amount** to be notiﬁed when your costs exceed the threshold percentage.

-    Next to the threshold, choose **Actual** to create an alert for actual spend "Trigger".
+    Next to the threshold, choose **Actual** to create an alert for actual spend trigger.
 Or, choose **Forecasted** to create an alert for forecasted spend.

    ```{image} images/5.png
    :alt: AWS Budget creation wizard, setting alert notifications